log-y/log-y/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 💫 About Me:
+# 💫 Quick Facts:
-- 🔭 I’m currently a SWE intern at Owl Labs Inc in Boston.
+- 🔭 Current SWE intern at Owl Labs Inc, a high-growth robotics startup in Boston.
-- 🌱 I’m currently learning more advanced ML techniques.
+- 📫 Incoming digital systems intern at Mass General Brigham.
-- 👯 I’m looking to collaborate on anything, really.
-But I think I'll be a lot more useful on projects involving React and data science.
+- 🌱 College student majoring in computer science and math, concentrating in AI and statistics.
-- 🤔 I’m looking for help with deploying stuff in the cloud (preferably for free).
+- 👯 Big fan of C++ and Java.
-- 💬 Ask me about Tufts, piano, cats...
+- 💬 Ask me about piano, gaming, food...
-- ⚡ Fun fact: Ran a lucrative APUSH notes business in high school.
+- ⚡ Ran a lucrative AP course notes business in high school.
+Developed and distributed notes for the 15 AP courses I took for 100+ classmates.

 # 💻 Tech Stack: